 - If your story takes place in the future, there is no need to make cute jokes about how things were “back in the day.”
 It ain’t classy.
 Have faith in your audience’s intelligence.
 We can pick up on context clues like flying cars and dehydrated pizza.
 We don’t need you talking about how weird it was when Tinder used to be a thing back when meat came from cows.
 “That wacky past, amiright?”

-- Also, in the same “future” vein, putting as much transparent bullshit as you possibly can on a screen does not make it feel more like you’re looking through some future hi-tech phone lens you had surgically implanted in your eyeball so you could watch porn by blinking.
+- Also, in the same “future” vein, putting as much transparent bullshit as you possibly can on a screen does not make it feel more like you’re looking through some future hi-tech phone lens you had surgically implanted into your eyeball so that you could watch porn by blinking.
 It’s honestly more likely to cause seizures than to awe someone with the tech-ey beauty of it.

 - It’s really not difficult to keep your name off of the sex offender registry.
 If you’re on it, it’s because you’re a gross person in one way or another.
 So, dear writers: quit writing storylines that are supposed to make your audience feel sympathy for a fucking sex offender character you, for whatever reason, thought would be a good addition to your show.